 Here’s how hallucinogenic drugs will impair your driving skills:

 The movement of your eye muscles may either speed-up or slow down, making it difficult to follow proper roadway scanning procedures.
 Hallucinations caused by the drug will make the visual information you collect inaccurate.
-Your hallucination may be all consuming and completely block out reality.
-Alternatively, you may see objects in the real driving environment which are not there and be unable to tell which of what you are seeing is real, and which is not.
+Your hallucination may be all-consuming and completely block out reality.
+Alternatively, you may see objects in the real driving environment that are not there and be unable to tell which of what you are seeing is real, and which is not.

 Any hallucinogen will impair your focus.
 A drug that actually produces hallucinations will distract you from the driving task with images, sounds and sensations which are not there.
 A dissociative hallucinogen will totally disengage you from the act of driving with a feeling of being detached from your body and sense of self.

 Hallucinogens often distort the user’s perception of time and space.
 You will be completely unable to judge distances, maintain space around your vehicle, estimate the speed of other road users or appropriately manage your own speed.